PickleBall: Secure Deserialization of Pickle-based Machine Learning Models (Extended Report): Background

-\para{Protecting Pickle Models} Two existing approaches help engineers load \pickle models more securely: \begin{enumerate} \item \textbf{Model scanners} identify malicious models using denylists of unsafe callables.
-As with many denylist approaches, model scanners are useful for identifying recognizable malicious content, but are bypassed by malicious models that avoid denied callables, or that \emph{indirectly} invoke callables~\cite{checkmarx:bypassing_scanners}.\! \footnote{We demonstrate this in \cref{SEC:MOTIVATION_SCANNERS} by creating two backdoored models that bypass two state-of-the-art scanners.
-One model uses callables that are missed by the scanners, and the other model uses disallowed callables by invoking them indirectly.} Examples are Hugging Face's picklescan~\cite{huggingface_picklescanning} and ProtectAI's scanner~\cite{huggingface_protectai_announcement}.
+\para{Protecting Pickle Models} Two existing approaches are used to protect users from malicious \pickle models: \begin{enumerate} \item \textbf{Model scanners} identify malicious models using denylists of unsafe callables.
+As with many denylist approaches, model scanners are useful for identifying recognizable malicious content, but are bypassed by malicious models that avoid denied callables, or that \emph{indirectly} invoke callables~\cite{checkmarx:bypassing_scanners}.\! \footnote{We demonstrate this by creating two backdoored models that bypass two state-of-the-art scanners.
+One model uses callables that are missed by the scanners, and the other model uses disallowed callables by invoking them indirectly.
+See \cref{SEC:MOTIVATION_SCANNERS}.} Examples are Hugging Face's picklescan~\cite{huggingface_picklescanning} and ProtectAI's scanner~\cite{huggingface_protectai_announcement}.

 \item \textbf{Restricted loaders} restrict the \ac{PM} to execute only allowed, safe callables.
 The only available restricted \pickle model loader is PyTorch's \weightsonly~\cite{weightsOnlyUnpickler}.
 Its default allowlist is specialized for models produced by PyTorch. \end{enumerate}